bdwain/SettlersOfCatan/README.md

 run "bundle install"

-copy config/initializers/secret_token.rb.example to secret_token.rb and generate a secret token by following the instructions.
+copy config/settings.yml.example to config/settings.yml and set all of the values

 copy config/database.yml.example to database.yml. fill in your db info. run db:create

-copy config/environments/production.rb.example to production.rb. set config.action_mailer.default_url_options to your actual host

 run "rails server"